jabrena/setup-cli/README.md

 # Another cursor rules example
 jbang setup@jabrena init --cursor https://your-awesome-cursor-rules-repository ./cursor/rules

-# Add a .sdkmanrc file to indicate with Java//Maven version you are going to use in the repository
+# Add a .sdkmanrc file to indicate with Java//Maven version you are going to use
 jbang setup@jabrena init --sdkman

 # Add a .editorconfig file